sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 	* You can now use Focus with diacritic characters much more accurately, and almost all non-alphabetical characters are now recognized as well.
 	* We initially waited for browsers to catch up; alas, Firefox and Edge are still slacking behind.
 So, we've implemented a contemporary in-house solution.
 * **Fixed:** When a synonym matches an inflection, the synonym is now stripped.
-	* This works retroactively, so your old content parser is affected.
+	* This works retroactively, so your old content parser data will be affected.
 * **Fixed:** The active word list cache is now functional.
 Now, your input values won't be reassessed more than once after making changes.

 ### 1.3.2